Power-line communication: Design

+A PLC carrier repeating station is a facility at which a PLC signal on a power line is refreshed.
+Therefore the signal is filtered out from the power line, demodulated and modulated on a new carrier frequency, and then injected into the power line again.
+As PLC signals can span long distances (several hundred kilometers), such facilities only exist on very long power lines using PLC equipment.

+Power-line carrier communication

 Power-line carrier communication (PLCC) is mainly used for telecommunication, tele-protection and tele-monitoring between electrical substations through power lines at high voltages, such as 110 kV, 220 kV, 400 kV.

 The modulation generally used in these system is amplitude modulation.
 The carrier frequency range is used for audio signals, protection and a pilot frequency.
 The pilot frequency is a signal in the audio range that is transmitted continuously for failure detection.

 The voice signal is compressed and filtered into the 300 Hz to 4000 Hz range, and this audio frequency is mixed with the carrier frequency.
 The carrier frequency is again filtered, amplified and transmitted.
 The transmission power of these HF carrier frequencies will be in the range of 0 to +32 dbW.
 This range is set according to the distance between substations.

 PLCC can be used for interconnecting private branch exchanges (PBXs).